lilynuraini/lily/content/post/2022-01-17-will-the-real-valuable-customers-please-stand-up/Olist.md

 ![png](output_68_0.png)

-Next, the top 10 items they spend their money on.
+Next, the top 10 items they spend their money on

 ```python